-Inquiry or complaint may be made to the Colorado Private Occupational School Board, Department of Higher Education.
+Inquiry or complaint may be made to the Colorado Division of Private Occupational Schools, Department of Higher Education.
 The student has a two-year limitation of Division action on student complaints.

 NOTE: Potential students are advised to check with all appropriate Colorado regulatory agencies to confirm completion of the program/course offered by WyoTech will satisfy initial or renewal licensing or certification requirements of that agency.